cloudprizm/bulma-element/README.md

 * there is no manual work involved in class names and everything is auto generated based upon sass

 ### Where is the rest of bulma components
-This package is final, this is all elements were exported, rest of them would be provided in separate package.
+This package is final, this is, all elements were exported, rest of bulma components would be provided in separate package.

 ### Contribution
 TODO